kickstarter/cog-consul-oss/README.md

 Consul uses env vars to configure it.
 Both commands require `CONSUL_DOMAIN_NAME` and `CONSUL_MASTER_TOKEN` to be set.
 These are the domain name for your consul account and the api token for write privledges respectively.
+You can find an example of how to set these configurations in the `base/example_dynamic_config.yaml`.

 ## Install